 3. Geographic Region

 Location is a significant differentiator among attendees, especially if your event attracts a global audience.
 By sending emails specific to a person’s location, the message will be that much more personalized.
 Whether that means sending an email during a country’s specific holiday or crafting an email that refers to the particularly cold weather of the recipient’s location, segmenting event email marketing campaigns based on location will help to increase overall engagement levels.

 4. Registration Stage

 With an advanced event software system, you can filter for individuals who started the registration process but did not complete it.
-Segmented campaigns based on incomplete registration is crucial as these campaigns will be targeting people who clearly exhibited an intent to purchase but for some reason could not finish.
+Segmented campaigns based on incomplete registration is crucial as these campaigns target those who clearly exhibited an intent to purchase but never completed the action.
 Sending a follow-up email that nudges them to finish might be exactly what they need to officially register.